danbev/learning-openssl/README.md

 ### Eliptic Curve Cryptography (ECC)
 The algoritms use significantly smaller key sizes.
-Has the following forumla for the graph:
+Has the following forumla for the `graph`:
 ```
 y² = x³ + ab + b
 ```
-And a prime number p which is the number of times we do point addition beginning with an initial point.
+And a prime number `p` which is the number of times we do point addition beginning with an initial point.
 For example:
 ```
 y² = x³ -2x + 2
 ```
 The graph is symetric in the horizontal axis so we can take take two points on the graph and draw a line between them.
 This line will intersect that another point on the graph, from which we now draw a vertical line up/down depending on the side of the graph we are on.
-This point is called P+Q. There is a max value for the x-axis where the line will wrap around and start from zero, this is number of bit of the EC.
+This point is called `P+Q`.
+There is a max value for the x-axis where the line will wrap around and start from zero, this is number of bit of the EC.

-For ECDH alice and bob must first agree to use the same eliptic curve, and also a base point `P` on the curve.
+For ECDH Alice and Bob must first agree to use the same eliptic curve, and also a base point `P` on the curve.

 Alice choses a secret large random number `a`.
 Bob choses a secret large ranaom number `b`.

-Alice computes a*P (a times the point P) and shares the `answer` with Bob.
+Alice computes `a*P (a times the point P)` and shares the `answer` with Bob.
-Bob computes b*P (b times the point P) and shares the `answer` with Alice.
+Bob computes `b*P (b times the point P)` and shares the `answer` with Alice.
 So they both keep a and b secret but can share the result.

 Alice computes a * (the point Bob gave her (b*P))